gsi-ee/go4/etc/win32/README.txt

 - Extract content of binary Go4 archive.
 Full path name, where package is extracted, SHOULD NOT content any spaces.
 Therefore location like "C:\Program files" should not be used.
-Best if package will be extracted on top directory like "C:\" (default is "Q:\").
+Best if package will be extracted in directory "C:\Soft".
-- After files are extracted, two top directories will be produced: root - binary distribution of ROOT (see http:\root.cern.ch) go4  - binary distribution of Go4
+- After files are extracted, two sub-directories will be created: root - binary distribution of ROOT (see http:\root.cern.ch) go4  - binary distribution of Go4
-- Correct paths to ROOT and Go4 installation should be set in go4init.bat and go4.bat scripts, which are extracted in top directory.
+- If archive extracted not in "C:\Soft" directory, correct path should be specified in go4init.bat and go4.bat scripts, which are extracted in top directory.

 2. STARTING ANALYSIS